InterlaceProject/ASIMVagrantEnvironment/README.md

 The actual execution:

-The script *data/execute.sh* starts the icef manger as well as one brapper.
-Then it is submitting the specification *run.icef* in *data/ASIMSpec/* to the manager.
+The script *data/execute.sh* starts the icef manager as well as one brapper.
+Then it is submitting the specification (*run.icef*) located in *data/ASIMSpec/* to the manager.
 When done the script is waiting for a *stop* command or may also be stopped using **ctrl + c**.